 For more information:

-Data Journal Directory / Finnish Committee for Research Data
+Citing data, Data citation roadmap for Finland / Finnish Committee for Research Data

 CSC Services for Science / CSC